go-pkgz/rest/README.md

 - `rest.FileServer` - creates a file server for static assets with directory listing disabled
 - `realip.Get` - returns client's IP address
 - `rest.ParseFromTo` - parses "from" and "to" request's query params with various formats
+- `rest.DecodeJSON` - decodes request body to the provided struct
+- `rest.EncodeJSON` - encodes response body from the provided struct, sets `Content-Type` to `application/json` and sends the status code

 ## Profiler